Aask42/IoB_DC28/src/LED scripting v2.md

 * xxxx - same layout and purpose as xxxx from above tables

 If a physical time follows then it is 2 bytes long representing the number of milliseconds

+## Shift and Rotate commands
+These commands follow the same format as all other commands with one exception, the physical value that follows will always be a single byte regardless of the destination size.

 ## Other commands